rgeissen/trusted-data-agent/docs/RestAPI/restAPI.md

 ### 3.4.
 Session Management

+#### 📌 Important: User-Scoped Sessions

+All sessions in the REST API are **automatically scoped to the authenticated user**.
+When you create a session or execute a query, the user identity is extracted from the authentication token (JWT or access token).
+You do not need to manually specify a user UUID.
+The system automatically:

+- Associates sessions with your authenticated user
+- Prevents access to other users' sessions (404 Not Found)
+- Isolates all queries and task history by user

+This means two different users calling the same endpoints with different authentication tokens will each see their own sessions.

 #### 3.4.1.
 Create a New Session

 Creates a new, isolated conversation session for the agent.
 A session stores context and history for subsequent queries.